Research

 Building on these structural and functional studies, we develop novel preventive and therapeutic strategies against viral infections and other human diseases.

-Our research tools include X-ray crystallography, cryo-electron microscopy, protein biochemistry, vaccine design, and drug discovery.
+Our research tools include X-ray crystallography, cryo-electron microscopy, protein biochemistry, and structure-guided drug discovery.

 Discoveries

-In recent studies, Professor Li's research has uncovered novel mechanisms by which the highly lethal Ebola, Sudan, and Marburg filoviruses recognize their receptors, evade immune surveillance, and infect host cells.
+Extending these studies to other high-consequence viruses, Professor Li’s group has defined mechanisms by which Ebola, Sudan, and Marburg filoviruses recognize host receptors, evade immune detection, and mediate cell entry.

-Building on their discoveries in viral entry, Professor Li's group has developed novel nanobody- and small-molecule-based inhibitors targeting high-priority viruses, including SARS-CoV-2, Ebola, Sudan, and Marburg.
-His group also pioneered a structure-guided in vitro evolution platform to rapidly adapt nanobodies to newly emerging viral variants.
+Building on these mechanistic discoveries, Professor Li has developed nanobody- and small-molecule-based viral entry inhibitors targeting SARS-CoV-2 and filoviruses.
+His group also pioneered a structure-guided in vitro evolution platform that enables rapid adaptation of nanobodies against emerging viral variants.

 Beyond structural virology, Professor Li investigates the structural biology of cancer and other human diseases.
-His group has determined the structures of key enzymes that drive tumor growth and metastasis and is using these insights to develop new anti-cancer therapies.
-Overall, Professor Li’s goal is to translate fundamental structural discoveries into targeted therapies for human diseases.
+His group has determined structures of enzymes that regulate tumor growth and metastasis, and is advancing structure-based therapeutic strategies targeting these pathways toward clinical translation.
+Overall, his research aims to translate fundamental structural discoveries into targeted therapies for human disease.

 Selected coronavirus structures determined by the Li lab